 Eileen Power began her studies at Girton in 1907, where she was taught by the influential Dr Ellen McArthur, a scholar who did much to establish the teaching of history in the early twentieth century.
-Power herself became a Fellow in History there in 1913.
-During the First World War she taught economic history at both Girton and the London School of Economics, but after the war she failed to get the permanent position in Cambridge that she longed for.
+Power herself became a Fellow in history at Girton in 1913.
+During the First World War Power taught economic history at both Girton and the London School of Economics, but after the war she failed to get the permanent position in Cambridge that she longed for.
 Everything changed in 1920 when she was awarded the prestigious Albert Kahn Travelling Fellowship, which granted £1,000 to scholars for a year’s global exploration.
 Power was the first woman to win this international honour and she was told by one suspicious interviewer that “she might defeat the objects of the trust by subsequently committing matrimony.”
 Power defied her critics, and those who assumed marriage was every woman’s chief ambition, and travelled alone to China, Egypt, and India.
 As a committed pacifist and Labour Party member she was delighted to meet Mahatma Gandhi, and she was one of only six Europeans to witness the Nagpur Congress assembly vow to adopt Gandhi’s policy of Non-cooperation.
 She was unfazed by obstacles; when she discovered that the Khyber Pass was closed to women, she simply put on male disguise and made the crossing anyway.

 When she was a lecturer at Cambridge, her easy charm and stylish appearance had made her stand out against the more sombre hues of the university world.
 “I certainly feel there is something radically wrong with my clothes from an academic point of view”, she told her sister Margery during her time at Girton.
 Male historians, enchanted by Power’s looks and personality, habitually underestimated her work, but they changed their minds after reading her books.
 As Wade comments, “Power saw no reason why an interest in clothes and a sense of humour could not be combined with professional rigour.”